 - Specify how you want to restore the data:

-- Destination host: Select a location to restore data on the destination server.
+- Destination host: To restore data on the destination server, select a location.

 - Restore to: To perform a restore operation on a different location, select Out of place file location.

-- Without Recovery: Select this check box if you do not want to replay logs after the restore operation.
+- Without Recovery: If you do not want to replay logs after the restore operation, select this check box.